 Mrs. Crist is a native of Fort Wayne and is currently pursing her MBA with a concentation in health care administration.
 She graduated from IPFW with a degree in Mechanical Engineering Technology.
 Volunteering has been a part of her life.
 While employed at KUS she served as the company coordinator for the Junior Achivement Bowl-A-Thon and March of Dimes fundraisers and United Way workplace campaign.
 She also has volunteered with her church and other activiies in the community.
 The mother of five daugheters, she still finds time to volunteer for FWCC having chaperoned two tours and servnig as chair of the Parent Organization fundraising committee.
 Mrs. Crist, and her husband, Jeremy, still have three daughters at home.
 Daughter Brianna participates in the Youth Chorale.

-Irene S. Ator, Assistant to the Artistic Director, Concert Choir, Youth Chorale and Chamber Singers Accompanist
+Irene S. Ator, Artistic Assistant and Concert Choir, Youth Chorale and Chamber Singers Accompanist

 Mrs. Ator has been accompanying the Fort Wayne Children's Choir since she traveled to Shrewsbury, England in 1999.
-Marking her twelfth year with the FWCC, she traveled with the Concert Choir to England for the Canterbury Festival this summer.
 With many tours and concerts in between, she feels extremely privileged to work with our talented singers and directors.
 Mrs. Ator is in demand as an accompanist and as a private piano and organ instructor.
 She spent twenty-five years in church music ministry.
 Since the early 1980s, she has been organ instructor at IPFW and the organist and harpsichordist with the Fort Wayne Philharmonic.
 Her Music Education degree was earned at Indiana University and further piano and organ study took place at the Eastman School of Music in her hometown of Rochester NY.She is married to Dr. James Ator, retired Professor of Saxophone, Composition and Theory at IPFW and one of our 2008-2009 FWCC commissioned composers.